Recognition of Prior Experiential Learning (RPEL)

-APEL is the process where credit is sought for learning which has not previously been assessed and awarded credit by an academic institution or professional organisation.
+RPEL is the process where credit is sought for learning which has not previously been awarded academic credit by an academic institution or professional organisation.

 It is learning which has taken place from a range of experiences and is often unstructured, personal and unconsciously gained.
 Skills, knowledge and abilities that come with this type of learning however can be equal to those gained by students following traditional courses through formal educational institutions.

-If you feel you have covered the content of a module/ modules via your work/ life experience, APEL is a way to provide the evidence to show this and to gain credit for it.
-You will need to establish the learning experience (i.e. what was the experience?) and then identify the learning which has taken place (i.e. what did you learn from your experience?)
+If you feel you have covered the content of a module/ modules via your work/ life experience, RPEL is a way to provide the evidence to show this and to gain credit for it.
+You will need to establish what the learning experience was and identify what learning you gained from the experience.

 Examples of experiential learning include: